hpi-swa-teaching/SqueakMaps/README.md

 * SqueakMaps-Core
 * SqueakMaps-Tests
 * SqueakMaps-TiledMaps
+* SqueakMaps-APIs
 * (BaselineOfSqueakMaps)

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## Roadmap